Money Matters: 10 Biblical Principles of Financial Stewardship

 The following are four important elements that will give much-needed insight and direction in the area of giving.

 Our attitude.
-God told Samuel that “man looketh on the outward appearance, but the LORD looketh on the heart” (1 Samuel 16:7).
-We do not impress God with our giving if it is not done with an attitude of love (1 Corinthians 13:3).
+God told Samuel that “man looketh on the outward appearance, but the LORD looketh on the heart” (1 Sam.
+16:7).
+We do not impress God with our giving if it is not done with an attitude of love (1 Cor.
+13:3).
 The attitude with which we give is more important than the amount.
-Jesus taught His disciples this lesson when He praised the widow who gave only two mites, which was “all that she had.”
-Our giving should also be motivated by willingness and not obligation, as Paul advised in 2 Corinthians 9:7.
+Jesus taught his disciples this lesson when he praised the widow who gave only two mites, which was “all that she had.”
+Our giving should also be motivated by willingness and not obligation, as Paul advised in 2 Corinthains 9:7.

 Our advantage in giving.
-Many people who are keenly aware of their “return on investment” are unaware that scripture tells us giving results in material blessings returning to the giver (Prov.
+Scripture tells us giving results in material blessings returning to the giver (Prov.
 11:25, 2 Cor.
 9:6).
-The reason that God causes this to happen is so that the giver will acknowledge God’s material blessings and be encouraged to give more.
+God causes this to happen so that the giver will acknowledge God’s material blessings and be encouraged to give more.

 How to give.
 The Apostle Paul gave the Corinthian believers some very practical directions for their giving (1 Corinthians 16:2).
 If we receive wages on a regular basis, we might consider having a certain amount or percent deducted each pay period and deposited in a special account to be used exclusively for our giving.